-Yandex Inženjer Mašinskog Učenja plata u Serbia | $47.8K-$142K+ | Levels.fyi
+Yandex Inženjer mašinskog učenja Plata u Serbia | $47.8K-$142K+ | Levels.fyi

-Inženjer Mašinskog Učenja naknada in Serbia u Yandex kreće se od $47.8K year za G15 do $142K year za G18.
-Medijan year paketa naknade in Serbia ukupno iznosi $80.8K.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Inženjer mašinskog učenja kompenzacija in Serbia u Yandex kreće se od $47.8K po year za G15 do $142K po year za G18.
+Medijana year kompenzacionog paketa in Serbia iznosi $80.8K.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa